-You’ll also find some great, healthy picnic food ideas that are right at home on a checkered blanket.
+You’ll also find some great, healthy picnic food ideas that are right at home on a chequered blanket.

-- Choose wholegrain varieties of starchy carbs such as wholemeal rice or pasta in salads, potato salads with the skins left on, and wholegrain bread for sandwiches.
+- Choose wholegrain varieties of starchy carbs such as brown rice or wholewheat pasta in salads and wholegrain bread for sandwiches.
+Leave the skin on new potatoes for some added fibre too.

 - For cold meats, try leaner options such as chicken or turkey breast rather than salami or ham.